Welcome to the Premier Website for Professional Business Analysis

 Define Capital

-The term capital refers to privately-owned resources for producing goods or services.
+The term Capital refers to privately-owned resources for producing goods or services.

 Explaining Capital Terms